chef-boneyard/delivery-cluster/README.md

 Add the list of trusted certificates you depend on.
 These certificates will get added to the list of trusted_certs within `chefdk`.

-You would need to transfer the certificates inside the directory `.chef/trusted_certs` that lives within this repository and then, list them as the following example:
+Copy your custom certificates to the `.chef/trusted_certs` directory and then list them as follows:

 ```
 default['delivery-cluster']['trusted_certs'] = {